Kid-Friendly Bathroom Design: 3 Safe & Stylish Tips

 Child-Friendly Basin Taps and Basin Units

 When it comes to basin taps, choose ones that are safe and easy for little hands to use.
 Basin mixer taps are a great choice because they’re effortless to control and make regulating water temperature easier.
+These features are staples in a truly child-friendly bathroom.

 Thermostatic Mixer Faucets

 To prevent scalding, consider installing thermostatic mixer faucets.
 These faucets regulate water temperature and prevent it from reaching dangerous levels, which is especially important for young children who might not understand the risk of hot water.
+This simple upgrade dramatically improves bathroom safety for children.

 Bath and Shower Combination